Whistler Blackcomb Resort (Toshi Kawano photo)

-Don a headlamp and explore BC’s underground – caving combines fascinating adventure with education.
+For an unforgetable family adventure, don a headlamp and explore BC’s underground – caving combines fascinating adventure with education.
 Horne Lake Caves Provincial Park on Vancouver Island features self-guided and guided family tours, plus an educational centre for the curious.
 Cave-shy?
 Those not wanting to venture underground can simulate the experience at Canada’s only “Cave Theatre.”

 Guest and Dude Ranches

 Spend quality time together outdoors – away from modern distractions – at a guest or dude ranch.
 Ride horses, swim in nearby lakes, help with ranch chores, camp under the stars, or fish, canoe and bike.
 Special kids (and parents) activities, daycare and outdoor adventure will keep everyone entertained.

 Consider surfing for the next family vacation – the beach is ideal for spending leisurely days, and BC’s surf schools and camps make riding waves possible for nearly everyone: kids as young as five can take lessons.
 Wave-tossed Tofino and Ucluelet have beaches and surf schools for all skill levels, while a surf shop in Masset offers clam digging and interpretive walks alongside lessons.

 There’s adrenalin for the whole family on a river rafting trip, from gentle floats on Class 1 rivers to heart-pumping Class 3 and 4 white-water stretches.
 Kids too small to raft?
 Discover wilderness hikes, try fishing or unwind at scenic base camps – most rafting companies offer a range of activities.